bbc/VideoContext/README.md

 ### EffectNode

 An EffectNode is the simplest form of processing node.
 It's built from a definition object, which is a combination of fragment shader code, vertex shader code, input descriptions, and property descriptions.
-There are a number of common operations available as node descriptions accessible as static properties on the VideoContext at VideoContext.DESCRIPTIONS.*
+There are a number of common operations available as node descriptions accessible as static properties on the VideoContext at `VideoContext.DEFINITIONS`.

 The vertex and shader code is GLSL code which gets compiled to produce the shader program.
 The input description tells the VideoContext how many ports there are to connect to and the name of the image associated with the port within the shader code.
 Inputs are always render-able textures (i.e images, videos, canvases).
 The property descriptions tell the VideoContext what controls to attached to the EffectNode and the name, type, and default value of the control within the shader code.